drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # Q

 #### quotation marks, single vs. double
-In American usage, double quotation marks start a quotation and single quotation marks are for material quoted inside that quote: *Jones agrees with this point, adding that "Whenever he had a few too many Red Bulls, I often heard Dr. Doom claim that he was 'sure to vanquish that pesky Spider-Man'" (67).* Use double quotations for those ironic, sarcastic quotation marks that distance you from the term or material within the quotation marks: *This "innovation" that the consultant touted is not worth the effort.* These are sometimes called *shudder quotes* and have the effect of adding "so-called": *This [so-called] "innovation."* Use shudder quotes sparingly--a writer who leans too heavily on them comes off as snarky, hectoring, or tedious.
+In American usage, double quotation marks start a quotation, and single quotation marks are for material quoted inside that quote: *Jones agrees with this point, adding that "Whenever he had a few too many Red Bulls, I often heard Dr. Doom claim that he was 'sure to vanquish that pesky Spider-Man'" (67).* Use double quotations for those ironic, sarcastic quotation marks that distance you from the term or material within the quotation marks: *This "innovation" that the consultant touted is not worth the effort.* These are sometimes called *shudder quotes* and have the effect of adding "so-called": *This [so-called] "innovation."* Use shudder quotes sparingly--a writer who leans too heavily on them comes off as snarky, hectoring, or tedious.
 #### quotation marks with other punctuation
 Students often mistakenly place periods and commas outside of quotation marks when they should be inside (in US usage).
 See [Bryan Garner's advice](http://www.lawprose.org/lawprose-lesson-160-correct-punctuation-with-quotation-marks/).